Mitral Valve Replacement: Minimally Invasive

 A minimally invasive mitral valve replacement is a procedure to replace a poorly working

-This may lead to easier and faster recovery from surgery.
+to easier and faster recovery from surgery.

 The heart has 4 valves.
 These valves help blood flow through the heart and out to

 the body by promoting forward flow and preventing backflow.
 The mitral valve is between

 the 2 chambers of the heart on the left side.
 These 2 chambers are the left atrium

 and the left ventricle.
 The valve allows blood to flow from the left atrium to the

 left ventricle in the heart.
 An artificial valve may be used to replace your poorly